 Porter UMC supports the mission of Frontline, Inc. through monetary donations, as well as providing Life Recovery Bibles for their clients.

 The food pantry is located in the old Wiseway building at the corner of 8th and Broadway (801 W. Broadway), Chesterton, Indiana 46304.

 The Westchester Neighbors Food Pantry serves almost 9,000 individuals each year.
 Each month, the congregation of Porter UMC collects non-perishable items to donate to the pantry based on the current needs.

-During the month of March, we are asking for jars of jelly/jam in any flavor.
+During the month of August, they are in need of canned fruit & ramen noodles.
 Thanks for supporting this important community outreach!

 Duneland Medical Equipment Loan Closet

 The Duneland Medical Equipment Loan Closet is a wonderful resource for those residents who are in temporary need of medical equipment and reside in the Townships of Duneland, Pine, Jackson & Liberty.